nagavenkata085/mintleaf/README.md

 # MintLeaf

-Cloudify your database development on Continuous Delivery Model
+Welcome to the Mintleaf!
+Mintleaf is a light weight framework tool helps you to advance your database developement on continuous integration / continuous delivery model as easy as possible.

-- Database Migration
+- Database Migration (either from command line or programatic approach)
-- Run tests on migrated database
+- Ability to write automated tests and run them on migrated database schemas, objects, data integrity checks during CI/CD
-- Write automated tests for ETL scenarios
-- Seamless Test life cycle management - setup, teardown mock data, schema and any database objects using changesets
+- Seamless Test life cycle management such as setup, teardown mock data, schema and any database objects using changesets
+- Transfer/Copy data between datbases
+- Nothing more but to use Plain old SQL that you know of

 <!--## JavaDoc-->